CODEAbhinav-art/MLOPs_Lab/Lab_Report.md

 - **Parameters**: Key-value pairs (e.g., learning rate, batch size) used to configure the run, making it easy to compare different configurations.
 - **Metrics**: Quantitative values updated during the run (e.g., accuracy, loss) used to evaluate and compare model performance.

-*(Please take screenshots of the MLflow UI as required).*

-### Challenge Activity

-1. **Why is MLflow called an "experiment tracking" platform?**
-   It allows data scientists to log, organize, and compare parameters, code versions, metrics, and artifacts across hundreds of training iterations (experiments) to quickly identify the best performing model.

-2. **What problems does MLflow solve?**
-   It solves the lack of reproducibility, difficulty in tracking hyperparameter tuning, challenges in model packaging for deployment, and the absence of a centralized model registry.

-3. **Can MLflow be used with TensorFlow?**
-   Yes, MLflow has built-in autologging (`mlflow.tensorflow.autolog()`) and APIs for logging TensorFlow/Keras models seamlessly.

-4. **Can MLflow be used with PyTorch?**
-   Yes, MLflow supports PyTorch natively, allowing for logging PyTorch models, metrics, and integrating with PyTorch Lightning.

-5. **Can MLflow be used with Scikit-Learn?**
-   Yes, it has strong integration with Scikit-Learn, including native autologging capabilities (`mlflow.sklearn.autolog()`).

-6. **Can MLflow be deployed using Docker?**
-   Yes, MLflow models can be containerized.
-MLflow can automatically build a Docker image containing the model and its dependencies.
-Also, the tracking server itself is frequently hosted in a Docker container.

 7. **Which companies are using MLflow?**
    Many prominent tech companies and enterprises use MLflow, including Databricks (its creator), Microsoft, Toyota, Zillow, and numerous others adopting modern MLOps practices.